-Human activity is causing climate change, posing risks to all individuals, businesses, governments and economies.
+Climate change is posing risks to all individuals, businesses, governments and economies.
 Addressing the climate emergency is central to Ecology's mission and strategy, to enable sustainable building practices and communities.
-Our lending policy is focused on supporting the construction of properties built to a high ecological standard, the renovation of existing properties to reduce energy demand, and sustainable economic activity.
+Our lending policy is focused on supporting the construction of properties to a high ecological standard, the renovation of existing properties to reduce energy demand, and sustainable economic activity.
 Our investments support renewable energy and co-operative community initiatives.

-During 2021, we have increased our activity and capability to respond to the climate crisis.
+We have continued to increase our activity and capability to respond to the climate crisis.
 For example, we have: